The Essence of Jeju in 14 Emails

 Ed opens with his “criminal history” — killing a rental car in Japan by putting diesel in a gasoline engine.
 This leads into a nuanced discussion of whether DIY travelers should rent a car.

-What You’ll Find in This Article Jeju has 368 volcanic cones, 258 kilometers of coastline, and more Instagram-worthy cafés than you can visit in a week.
-What it doesn’t have — or at least, what most visitors never find — is silence.
+Jeju has 368 volcanic cones, 258 kilometers of coastline, and more Instagram-worthy cafés than you can visit in a week.
+What most visitors never find is silence.
+Real silence.
+The kind that only comes when you’ve put on grey temple clothes and

 Find out how to get around Jeju on the excellent bus system.
 Your hosts cover bus colors and what they mean, the alternatives to T-Money cards, transfer rules, Also, they discuss how visitors can grab a cab without knowing Korean!